New Yorker Hotel: Public rooms

 The main entrance on Eighth Avenue leads to a double-story lobby.
 It originally had green-marble paneling; some of Jambor's murals, depicting scenes from New York City's history, were placed on the lobby's north and south walls and on the ceiling.
 The lobby was redesigned in 1953 with glass screens and wooden paneling, as well as classical details like Corinthian columns and chandeliers.
 During a 2009 renovation, designers restored the marble floor, installed a chandelier suspended from the coffered ceiling, and added new check-in and concierge desks.
 In addition, storefronts within the lobby were removed to make way for entrances to the Tick Tock Diner and Cooper's Tavern restaurants.

 A mezzanine overlooked the lobby.
 On the mezzanine level was a double-height main ballroom with walnut paneling and more murals by Jambor on each wall.
 The main ballroom also contained a projection room at its rear.
 Also at mezzanine level was a terrace ballroom with space for 300 people; it had tapestries on its walls.
 When the hotel reopened in the 1990s, the two ballrooms on the mezzanine (now the second floor) were restored, and seven meeting rooms were constructed on the third floor.
 In the mid-2000s, an exhibit with 500 artifacts from the hotel's history was installed on the mezzanine.
 Joseph Kinney, the hotel's chief engineer and unofficial archivist, collected the artifacts.

 There were ten private dining "salons" and five restaurants employing 35 master cooks.
 The dining salons could fit between 15 and 200 people each.
 The restaurants included the main restaurant; a "terrace restaurant", featuring live events and entertainment; a men's grill room called the Manhattan Room; a tea room; and a cafe.
 The terrace restaurant abutted an outdoor "summer terrace" with a retractable ice rink.
-The terrace restaurant hosted both ice shows and big bands.
+The terrace restaurant hosted both ice shows and Big Bands.
 The ice shows were discontinued in 1946 because of the expense of replacing the ice rink and because of the American Guild of Variety Artists' support for removing the ice shows, although they resumed in 1948 due to high demand.
 The Terrace Room's shows were discontinued permanently in 1950 after the federal government imposed a 20 percent excise tax on such shows.
 By 1999, the Terrace Room operated as a television studio for TV channel MSG.
-The fourth story contained an in-house medical department with four operating rooms, as well as a beauty parlor and a women's parlor.
+The fourth story was supposed to contain an in-house medical department with four operating rooms, as well as a beauty parlor and a women's parlor.